 Upper gastrointestinal (GI) complications (perforations, ulcers or bleedings [PUBs]), some of them resulting in fatal outcome, have occurred in patients treated with parecoxib.
 Caution is advised in the treatment of patients most at risk of developing a gastrointestinal complication with NSAIDs; the elderly, or patients with a prior history of gastrointestinal disease, such as ulceration and GI bleeding, or patients using acetylsalicylic acid concomitantly.
 The NSAIDs class is also associated with increased GI complications when coadministered with glucocorticoids, selective serotonin reuptake inhibitors, other antiplatelet drugs, other NSAIDs or patients ingesting alcohol.
 There is further increase in the risk of gastrointestinal adverse effects (gastrointestinal ulceration or other gastrointestinal complications), when parecoxib is taken concomitantly with acetylsalicylic acid (even at low doses).

 Serious skin reactions, including erythema multiforme, exfoliative dermatitis and Stevens-Johnson syndrome (some of them fatal) have been reported through post-marketing surveillance in patients receiving parecoxib.
 Additionally, fatal reports of toxic epidermal necrolysis have been reported through post-marketing surveillance in patients receiving valdecoxib (the active metabolite of parecoxib) and cannot be ruled out for parecoxib (see section 4.8).
+DRESS syndrome may occur with parecoxib exposure based on other serious skin reactions reported with celecoxib and valdecoxib exposure.
 Patients appear to be at highest risk for these reactions early in the course of therapy; the onset of the reaction occurring in the majority of cases within the first month of treatment.